xeoron/K/README.md

 =====
     k -t program_to_shutdown
     Optional:
-        -f         force a temperamental process to end -c         list number of processes the program is using.
-        -v         Version and License
+        -f         Force a temperamental process to end -c         List number of processes the program is using -v         Version and License
         -help